Rupert Hughes: As writer

 In January 1926, Hughes was asked to speak at a meeting of the Sons of the American Revolution in Washington D.C.
-During the speech he advocated for more truth in the portrayal of the nation's first President, pointing out such fables as chopping down a cherry tree, and drawing from Washington's own diary to illustrate some of the man's more human, if less savory, traits and activities.
+During the speech he advocated for more truth in the portrayal of the nation's first President, George Washington, pointing out such fables as chopping down a cherry tree, and drawing from Washington's own diary to illustrate some of the man's more human, if less savory, traits and activities.
 Some in the crowd heckled Hughes during his speech and later gave a disingenuous report of its content to a newspaper.
 The story rapidly spread across America, with the misquoted Hughes lambasted by everyone from newspaper editors to religious figures and temperance leaders coast-to-coast.

 Hughes began the first of a projected four-volume biography of Washington in October 1926.
 Based on extensive research, George Washington: The Human Being and the Hero covered his life up to the age of thirty.
 Volume two, George Washington: The Rebel and the Patriot (1927), examined Washington's life prior to and in the early years of the American Revolution from 1762 to 1777.
 The third volume, George Washington: Savior of the States, 1777–1781 (1930) further examined Washington as a military leader during some of the revolutions darkest days.
 Hailed by historians as a groundbreaking work, it repaired much of the damage done to Hughes' reputation.
 An intended fourth volume covering George Washington and his role as the first President of the USA was never completed.